schoenemeyer/LAMMPS-in-Azure/README.md

 ```
 before you start the vmss script below, please consider the choice of your preferred region.
 A list of Azure regions can be found here https://azure.microsoft.com/en-us/global-infrastructure/regions/

 Decide for the number of nodes you are going to run, e.g. 2, and you will get a cluster with 2 nodes connected with FDR and CentOS 7.4 images with Intel MPI 5.1.3.223.
-Make sure you set your username correctly in the third line in the script vmss-wrf.sh.
+Make sure you set your username correctly in the third line in the script vmss-lammps.sh.
 ```
 ./vmss-lammps.sh 2
 ```